Sampling biased spanning forests through marked vertices: Introduction

 where $I_{l,r}(c)$ admits an explicit one-dimensional integral representation on $\RR_+$.
 In particular,

-where $|\Pi_N|$ is the number of blocks of the induced partition of $L$ and $C_{l,r}$ is the number of binary forests on $l$ labelled leaves with $r$ components.
-Conditionally on $|\Pi_N|=r$, the internal subtrees defined by the blocks remain asymptotically independent, following the same binary-tree limit law as in the fixed-$\kappa$ case.
+where $|\Pi_N|$ is the number of blocks of the induced partition $\Pi_N$ of $L$ and $C_{l,r}$ is the number of binary forests on $l$ labelled leaves with $r$ components.
+Conditionally on $|\Pi_N|=r$, the internal subtrees defined by the blocks remain asymptotically independent, following the same binary-tree limit law as in the fixed-$\kappa$ case. \paragraph{} The limiting partition of \(L\) obtained in the regime \(\kappa\sim c\sqrt N\) is exactly the \(\tfrac12\)-stable Poisson--Kingman partition of Pitman~\cite{Pitman2003PK}.

-\paragraph{Explicit Gibbs structure.} We show in section 3 that the limiting partition in the regime $\kappa\sim c\sqrt N$ is Gibbs of type $\alpha=\tfrac12$ in the sense of Gnedin and Pitman~\cite{GnedinPitman2006}, with block weights $w_m=(2m-3)!!$ and explicitly computable coefficients $V_{l,r}(c)$.
-These weights are normalized by the identity $\sum_{r=1}^l C_{l,r}\,I_{l,r}(c)=1$, proved in Section 3.
-This family is not of Poisson–Dirichlet type, and arises here from a concrete combinatorial model.
-It appears that the limiting EPPF in the critical regime agrees with Pitman’s conditional excursion partition for a reflected Brownian bridge given its local time at $0$.\\
+In Gnedin and Pitman terminology~\cite{GnedinPitman2006}, it is the Gibbs partition with block weights $w_m=(2m-3)!!$ and explicitly computable coefficients $I_{l,r}(c)$.
+The coefficients satisfy the normalization $\sum_{r=1}^l C_{l,r}\,I_{l,r}(c)=1$.\\

-\paragraph{Dyck paths and excursion partitions.} This latter fact is clearly related to the existence of a path-based encoding of the tree $\Upsilon_L$.
-Once an order is fixed on the leaves (for instance the $L$--order used throughout), the $\Delta$--rooted tree $\Upsilon_L$ admits a canonical contour/height exploration, whose height process is a Dyck path of length twice the number of edges.
-Under this encoding, the blocks of the induced partition of the marked vertices correspond to excursion intervals of the height process.
+We show in section 4 that this scale $\kappa\sim c\sqrt N$ is critical.
+If $\kappa=o(\sqrt N)$, the induced partition of $L$ is asymptotically trivial: with high probability all marked vertices lie in a single component.
+If $\kappa\gg\sqrt N$, the opposite triviality holds: the induced partition is asymptotically the discrete partition, and the graph distance from each marked vertex to $\Delta$ is $o(\sqrt N)$.

-\paragraph{Multitype extension} A multi-cemetery extension can be treated similarly: Wilson's algorithm can be run in such a way that whenever a loop-erased walk is killed, one records \emph{which cemetery point} was used.
-This produces a spanning forest whose components are \emph{coloured by} cemetery labels, but we focus on the single-root case as "multitype" versions of the construction and of the asymptotics study require no new ideas.\\
+We also describe in Section~5 a continuous-time edge-cutting dynamics.
+Under the critical scaling, its fixed-time marginals are obtained by the simple parameter shift \(c\mapsto c+a\).
+At the metric-bouquet level, this gives a natural fragmentation/coalescence picture.
+Finally, note that a multi-cemetery extension could be treated similarly.
+Wilson's algorithm can be run in such a way that whenever a loop-erased walk is killed, one records which cemetery point was used.
+This produces a spanning forest whose components are colored by cemetery labels.
+Here we focus on the single-root case, since multitype versions of the construction and of the asymptotic analysis require no new ideas.

-\emph{The relation with previous work is discussed in the final section.}
+The relation with previous work is discussed in the final section.